Vendo: History

 The oil crisis of the 1970s struck a major blow to Vendo Co.
 Facing major financial losses, the company sold off all of its assets, keeping only its beverage machine distribution division.
 The site in Kansas City was abandoned and the company kept only the plants in Fresno, California and Corinth, Mississippi.

 The company was revitalized in the 1980s when it was acquired by Sanden Corporation, a manufacturer of high-tech electronics.
 The company received both technological and financial support from its new parent company and once again began introducing innovations to the automated goods distribution market.
 By the end of the 1990s, Vendo had received patents on many new features for vending machines, such as increased capacity, accommodation for goods of many different shapes and sizes, and the ability to accept debit cards as a form of payment.
 The company began to expand again into the 2000s, moving its headquarters to Dallas, Texas and taking on the name "Sanden Vendo" to show its thanks and loyalty to the Sanden Corporation.

 Along with Dixie-Narco, a rival company, Vendo is one of the main providers of vending machines for PepsiCo, particularly in the western United States.
 Vendo is also a major provider of vending machines for the Dr. Pepper Snapple Group and a secondary provider for The Coca-Cola Company.

 Products

-Although Vendo makes most of its profit from selling vending machines and vending machine parts, the company also sells display stands for both refrigerated and hot food as well as innovative vending machine parts, such as versatile delivery systems and payment systems that will accept credit cards or dispense bills.
+Although Vendo makes most of its profit from selling vending machines and vending machine parts, the company also sells display stands for both refrigerated and hot food as well as vending machine parts, versatile delivery systems and payment systems that will accept credit cards or dispense bills.